Tillayevxusniddin/Tillayevxusniddin/README.md

 🚀 **Backend Developer | Full Stack**

-I specialize in **Web Backend Development** with a strong focus on **Python (Django, Flask)** and **PHP (Laravel)**.
-Apart from backend development, I also have experience with frontend technologies and databases.
-I love exploring new technologies, traveling, and reading books. 📖✈️
+I specialize in Web Backend Development, primarily focusing on dynamic programming languages like Python (Django REST Framework), PHP (Laravel), and JavaScript (Express.js).
+Additionally, I have an interest in DevOps and Shell Scripting.
+I have some knowledge of Frontend Development as well.

+I’m passionate about learning new technologies, traveling ✈️, and reading books📖.
+My motto is to always level up! 🚀

 ---